MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Switzerland/how-to-process-an-lsv-collection.md

 ---
     title: How to Process an LSV Collection
-    description: You can use **LSV Journals** to create and process payments from Lastschrift Verfahren (LSV+) customers.
+    description: You can use LSV journals to create and process payments from Lastschrift Verfahren (LSV+) customers.
 You can register these payments in the cash receipt journal, create an LSV file, and then print the collection order.

     services: project-madeira
     documentationcenter: ''
     author: SorenGP